ahmed4end/maze-generator-and-solver./README.md

-note that: the visualization part isn't a apart of the code above, u can make it by using pyprocessing library.
+note that: the visualization isn't a a part of the code above, u can make it by using pyprocessing library.